CodeBlueJay/node-chat/README.md

 Chat with nodejs trust.
 You have to use the terminal.
-Just open a codespace fore this repository and open the terminal on there.
+Just open a codespace for this repository and open the terminal on there.
 1. Update Node.js all the way
 ```
 nvm install node